chibiboba/JS-120/Exam Part 2/Prompts.md

 Answer:

-- Definition: `Object.assign` is a static object method that copies all enumerable own properties from one or more *source objects* to a *target object*.
+- Definition: `Object.assign` is a static object method that copies all <u>enumerable</u> <u>own</u> properties from one or more *source objects* to a *target object*.
 It then returns the a reference to the modified target object, or the same object is only one argument is passed.

 - Syntax